About the Paducah Human Rights Commission

 Paducah Human Rights Commission

 300 South 5th Street, City Hall, Suite 106 (office is wheelchair accessible)

 Paducah, KY 42003

 Hours: Monday and Tuesday from 8 a.m. until 4:30 p.m.
-The office will close between noon and 12:30 p.m. for lunch.
-On the first Tuesday of each month, the hours will be 8 a.m. until 2 p.m. with a break for lunch.
+Office closes between noon and 12:30 p.m. for lunch.
+On the first Tuesday of each month, the hours are 8 a.m. until 2 p.m. with a break for lunch.

 Learn the process to File a Complaint if you feel you have been a victim of discrimination.

 The Paducah Human Rights Commission is a seven-member board governed by Paducah Code of Ordinances 58-31.
 Appointments are for a term of three years.
 The Board meets on the 3rd Thursday of each month at 5 p.m. in the Commission Chambers of City Hall.